vives-project-xp/Zend/README.md

 ### Mechanical/Physical

 We used a 3D printer (Ultimaker) and removed the Z-axis controls.
+A grbl shield attached to an arduino interfaces with the stepper motors.
 For the table itself we used a Lack table from Ikea.
+The sand itself is kept in a plexiglass tray.
+The ball is moved by magnets attached to the 3d printer and draws geometrical figures in the sand.

 **Dimensions**
 width: 48cm x 34cm
+height:xxx